mcaliman/mcaliman.github.io/_posts/en/programming/2016-01-03-chain-of-responsibility-pattern-java-examples.md

 tags: [design-patterns, architecture, en]
 ---

-You can find an example project on github at this address:
+You can find an example project on GitHub at this address:
 [**https://github.com/mcaliman/JavaPatternsCollection**](https://github.com/mcaliman/JavaPatternsCollection)